pirey/seabird/README.md

 purple | 7.0                     | high
 pink   | 3.7                     | high

-Each "FBCR class" was treated as follows:
+Each 'FBCR class' was treated as follows:

 - mid-contrast hues were left unadjusted
 - high-contrast hues were adjusted by lowering saturation by ⅓